fieldtrip/website/development/guideline/code.md

     facecolor   = ft_getopt(varargin, 'facecolor',   'white');
     vertexcolor = ft_getopt(varargin, 'vertexcolor', 'none');

-The function ft_getopt is specific to check syntactic consinstency of the arguments, and the optional third input arguments specifies the default value for the option in the function.
+The function ft_getopt is specific to check syntactic consistency of the arguments, and the optional third input arguments specifies the default value for the option in the function.
 If this optional input argument is not specified, it defaults to \[].
 In this way the variables which are used in the function are always correctly initialized.